StudentDataLabs/EmptyHousingInnovationLab/README.md

 ### The Empty Housing Lab, Saturday 29th October 2016
 The Lab is split into two sections: <b>Data Workshop</b> and an <b>Innovation Lab</b>.

-The <b>Data Workshop</b> will enable students to learn practical data skills in analysis, programming and data visualisation.
-The <b>Innovation Lab</b> will draw on a variety of disciplines to tackle long-term vacant homes.
+The Data Workshop will enable students to learn practical data skills in analysis, programming and data visualisation.
+The Innovation Lab will draw on a variety of disciplines to tackle long-term vacant homes.
 Data Lab Volunteers will have the option to take part in the Data Workshop and the Innovation Lab.

 ### Student Data Labs
 Student Data Labs runs data-driven Innovation Labs for university students to learn practical data skills whilst working on civic problems.
 In the past, we have held Labs that tackle [road casualties](https://github.com/StudentDataLabs/VisionZeroInnovationLab), and [health inequalities](https://github.com/StudentDataLabs/HealthInnovationLab).